eecsjlee/eecsjlee/README.md

 </div>

 ## About Me
-- Graduated in Electronic Engineering, currently studying Computer Science
+- Graduated in Electronic Engineering, currently studying Computer Science.
-- Always striving to improve as a reliable and consistent Software Engineer
+- Always striving to improve as a reliable and consistent Software Engineer.

 <br />
 <br />